 Vegan Interior Design: Six animals you used in your home décor

-Animals and their products householders can avoid.
+Animals and their products that householders can avoid.

 Six animals you used in your home decor